RESOURCES

 • The sub-floor must be professionally installed and constructed to prevent unnecessary vertical or horizontal movement that may interfere with the planks and tiles positioning.

-• The sub-floor must be free of dust, dirt and any debris caused from sub-floor repair or preparation.
+• The sub-floor must be free of dust, dirt and any debris caused from sub-floor repair or preparation.

 • Wood substrates must have a minimum of 18” between the sub-floor and the ground.
 All crawl spaces must be ventilated.

-• The sub-floor must be dry.
-Do NOT lay our product over an area that shows signs of moisture content as this will eventually transfer through to the flooring in the form of mold.
+transfer through to the flooring in the form of mold.
 Maximum acceptable emission levels of moisture from newly laid and cured concrete is 3lbs of hydrostatic pressure per 1000 s/f per 24 hours with the moisture level being no higher than 75% - 80% Relative Humidity (ASTM2170) and between 5 and 9 on the pH scale.

 • Please use an electronic moisture indicator to accurately measure the moisture levels within newly cured concrete to ensure that the sub-floor meets the required specification before flooring is laid, and an electronic pin meter for wood substrates for the same purpose.

-Our product is designed to be laid over electric and hydronic (water) radiant floor heating.
+Our 5.0mm, 4.5mm and 4.0mm products are designed to be laid over electric and hydronic (water) radiant floor heating.
 For electric installations, be sure to encapsulate the wire under a self-levelling concrete base to a thickness as stipulated by the manufacturers instruction.
 Either heating system must be turned OFF at least 2 hours prior to the installation of flooring and the environment must be at room temperature.
 Following the installation of flooring, leave the heating system off for a further 2 hours and be sure to operate at a temperature as stipulated by the manufacturers instruction.
-For flexibility with installation, repositioning or future replacement of accidentally damaged planks or tiles, use a full spread pressure sensitive adhesive as opposed to a permanent bond.
-Remove all dust and debris from the floor area before laying the adhesive and our product.

 INSTALLATION